 - It should go without saying that we should be Christians before we seek to hear from the Holy Spirit.
 Though there are many non-Christian groups such as the Mormons and Jehovah's Witnessess and aberrant Christian groups like Roman Catholics, the necessary first step is that we are indwelt by the Holy Spirit of God through receiving Christ as Lord and Savior.
 This can only occur if a person is saved from God's judgment by trusting through faith alone in the work of Christ alone.
-Of course, this means that we must understand and know that Jesus Christ is God in flesh, the only begotten Son of the Father, and that He died for our sins and that He was physically risen from the dead.
+Of course, this means that we must understand and know that Jesus Christ is God in flesh, the only begotten Son of the Father, and He died for our sins and He was physically risen from the dead.

 - Therefore, you must be indwelt by God before you can hear from Him.